China–ASEAN Investment Cooperation Fund: Purpose

-The Fund is part of the Chinese strategy to deepen cooperation between China and ASEAN, Chinese Premiere Li Keqiang reiterated on September 9.
+The Fund is part of the Chinese strategy to deepen cooperation between China and ASEAN, Chinese Premiere Li Keqiang reiterated on 9 September.
 2013.
 In the speech, the premiere said, "China will activate a new round of special loans, make good use of the China-ASEAN Investment Cooperation Fund, and actively explore with other parties the creation of a financing platform for infrastructure development in Asia to fund major projects."
 China hopes to gain influence in ASEAN through the fund.

 Fundraising

 The establishment of the fund was announced in 2009 by Chinese Premier Wen Jiabao and it began operations in 2010.
 Chinese Vice President Xi Jinping sees the fund as a way for the Chinese government to provide financial support to ASEAN.
 The fund, which is sponsored by the Export-Import Bank of China, among other institutional investors, became the first Southeast Asia-focused private equity fund approved by China's State Council and the National Development and Reform Commission.
 The Export-Import Bank of China is the "anchor sponsor" with a "seed investment" of US$300 million.
 Three other Chinese institutions were "cornerstone investors", investing a combined US$500 million.
 The sovereign wealth fund, the China Investment Corporation, "jointly founded" the fund along with the Export-Import Bank, according to the China Economic Review, quoting The Wall Street Journal.
 The International Finance Corporation of the World Bank invested US$100 million and became another "cornerstone investor."
 The Export-Import Bank owns 52% of the management company while the China Investment Corporation owns 24%.

 The fund seeks ultimately to raise US$10 billion to invest in ASEAN countries.
-It has raised US$1 billion, of which US$400 million was invested in four companies in Cambodia, Laos, the Philippines and Thailand.
+As of 2011, it had raised US$1 billion, of which US$400 million was invested in four companies in Cambodia, Laos, the Philippines and Thailand.